minetest-whynot/whynot-game/mods/mapgen/maple/README.md

 end
 ```

-## Stairs and slabs
+## Stairs, slabs and doors

-Maple tries to register fancy wooden shapes for maple wood with stairs or moreblocks.
+Maple tries to register fancy wooden shapes for maple wood with stairs, moreblocks, and doors.

 ## Drawers